-Yeah, that’s right.
-Mysterio, in this film, is getting revenge on Tony Stark, after falling out with him during his employment to him at Stark Industries.
-And he leads a team of disgruntled ex-Stark employees, using advanced robot drones to create the ‘elemental’ attacks and masquerade as a hero.
+That’s right.
+In this film, Mysterio is getting revenge on Tony Stark, after falling out with him during his employment to him at Stark Industries.
+He also leads a team of disgruntled ex-Stark employees, using advanced robot drones to create the ‘elemental’ attacks and he’s masquerading as the hero.

-You know, it’s becoming very clear to me why these ‘MCU Spider-Man’ films don’t work for me compared to other movie versions of ‘Spider-Man’.
+You know, it’s becoming very clear why these ‘MCU Spider-Man’ movies don’t work for me compared to other movie versions of ‘Spider-Man’.
 Tony Stark makes his mark in every film he’s in.
 And he’s supposed to be dead by this point!
 This is a ‘Spider-Man’ movie!
 Not an ‘Iron Man’ movie!!!

-Yes, it’s sad that Tony’s dead, I know!
-But can we move on please?
+Yes, it’s sad that Tony’s dead, but can we move on please?
 I’d like to see Spider-Man villains like the Green Goblin or Doc Ock who want to fight Spider-Man because he’s threat to their plans.
 Not because they want to get revenge back on Tony Stark when they worked for him at his company. 😡

-I’m more inclined to go with the ‘Spider-Man’ 1990s animated series episode ‘The Menace of Mysterio’ and take that more seriously compared to this movie’s depiction of the villainous character.
-At least, the comic book origins for the character are done right there unlike this ‘MCU Spider-Man’ movie.
+I’m more inclined to go with the ‘Spider-Man’ 1990s animated series episode ‘The Menace of Mysterio’ and take that more seriously compared to this movie’s depiction of the villain.
+At least, the comic book origins for the character are done right in the animated episode as opposed to this live-action movie. 😦

-In fact, I find the 1990s animated TV series, the original Tobey Maguire/Sam Raimi film trilogy and the ‘Spider-Man’ PS4 game to be more faithful comic book adaptations of ‘Spider-Man’ than the latest movie versions I’ve seen.
-They’re my personal preferences of what Spider-Man is meant to be like!
+In fact, I find the 1990s animated TV series, the original Tobey Maguire/Sam Raimi film trilogy and the ‘Spider-Man’ PS4 game more faithful as comic book adaptations of ‘Spider-Man’ than the latest movie versions I’ve seen.
+They’re my personal preferences of what Spider-Man is meant to be like! 🙂

 Mind you, I will say this.
 The illusion fight between Spidey and Mysterio was very tense and scary to watch on the big screen.
-This is especially when Mysterio is trying to get information out of Spidey which could jeopardise the lives of his friends.
-The psychology for that fight scene was well-handled.
+This is especially when Mysterio is trying to get information out of Spidey, which could jeopardise the lives of his friends.
+The psychology of that fight scene is so well-handled.

 In fact, most of the action scenes are decently well-handled in the film.
 That’s probably why audiences like these movies.
-But honestly, I felt underwhelmed by the action scenes and didn’t go “WOW!!!” like I should.
-It was all ‘flash-bang-wallop’ as my Dad says.
-I wasn’t emotionally invested.
+But honestly, I felt underwhelmed by the action scenes and I didn’t go “WOW!!!” like I should’ve.
+It was all ‘flash-bang-wallop’ like my Dad said.
+I wasn’t emotionally invested. 😦

-I felt the action scenes in the Tobey Maguire/Sam Raimi movies more intense compared to the ‘MCU’ films because I was feeling emotionally invested with the characters.
-I wasn’t feeling the emotional connection with the characters as I should during the ‘MCU Spider-Man’ films, which is a shame. 😦
+I found the action scenes in the Tobey Maguire/Sam Raimi movies more intense compared to the ‘MCU’ films, as I was feeling emotionally invested with the characters.
+I wasn’t feeling the emotional connection with the characters as I should’ve felt in the ‘MCU Spider-Man’ films, which is a shame. 😦

 Once again, the Spider-Man suits are underwhelming in terms of being technologically-advanced.
-Even Tom Holland’s Spidey constructs a new Spidey suit using technology aboard Happy’s aircraft.
-Again, I shouldn’t repeat this; Tom Holland should just be Spider-Man.
+Even Tom Holland’s Spidey constructs a new Spidey suit, using technology aboard Happy’s aircraft.
+Again, I shouldn’t repeat this, but Tom Holland should just be Spider-Man.
 Not the next new Iron Man!!!

-It felt real to me when Tobey Maguire and Andrew Garfield constructed their Spidey-suits since they were handmade and not techno-advanced.
-The Spidey suits may look impressive in the ‘MCU’ films, like the Iron Spider suit, but they don’t feel down-to-earth to me, which is what Spider-Man should be. 😦
+It felt real to me when Tobey Maguire and Andrew Garfield constructed their Spidey-suits, as they were handmade and not techno-advanced.
+The Spidey suits look impressive in the ‘MCU’ films, like the Iron Spider suit, but they don’t feel down-to-earth to me, which is what Spider-Man should be. 😦

 The Blu-ray special features of ‘Spider-Man: Far From Home’ are as follows.
-There’s the ‘Peter’s To-Do List’ short film, which should be seen before the movie; a gag reel and outtakes; deleted and alternative scenes; ‘Teachers’ Travel Tips’; ‘The Jump Off’; ‘Stepping Up’; ‘Suit Up’; ‘Now You See Me’; ‘Far, Far, Far From Home’; ‘It Takes Two’; ‘Fury & Hill’; ‘The Ginter-Riva Effect’; ‘Thank You, Mrs. Parker’; ‘Stealthy Easter Eggs’; ‘The Brothers Trust’ and ‘Select Scene Pre-Vis’.
-There are also previews for ‘Spider-Man: Into The Spider-Verse’ and the ‘Alex Rider’ TV series with Otto Farrant.
+There’s the ‘Peter’s To-Do List’ short film, which should be seen before the movie.
+There’s a gag reel and outtakes, deleted and alternative scenes, ‘Teachers’ Travel Tips’, ‘The Jump Off’, ‘Stepping Up’, ‘Suit Up’, ‘Now You See Me’, ‘Far, Far, Far From Home’, ‘It Takes Two’, ‘Fury & Hill’, ‘The Ginter-Riva Effect’, ‘Thank You, Mrs. Parker’, ‘Stealthy Easter Eggs’, ‘The Brothers Trust’ and ‘Select Scene Pre-Vis’.
+There are also previews for ‘Spider-Man: Into the Spider-Verse’ and the ‘Alex Rider’ TV series with Otto Farrant.

-I’m sorry I can’t praise ‘Spider-Man: Far From Home’ highly as other people.
-It’s okay as a superhero flick and it was nice for my parents and me to have a night out; unwind and watch this film at the cinema back in July.
-I enjoyed seeing the movie before I saw Sarah Sutton in Glasgow back in August.
+I’m sorry I can’t praise ‘Spider-Man: Far From Home’ as highly as others can.
+It’s okay as a superhero flick and it was nice for my parents and me to have a night out, unwind and watch this film at the cinema in July 2019.
+I enjoyed seeing it again before I saw Sarah Sutton in Glasgow in August 2019. 🙂

-But the ‘MCU’ version of Spider-Man is not my version of Spider-Man at all.
-With so many creative choices made to incorporate this version of Spider-Man into the ‘MCU’, I found it less thrilling and it’s not as good as other versions I’ve seen.
-It’ll always be the original ‘Spider-Man’ movie trilogy for me.
+But the ‘MCU’ version of Spider-Man is not my version of Spider-Man.
+With so many creative choices made to incorporate this version of Spider-Man into the ‘MCU’, I found it less thrilling and it’s not as good as the other film versions I’ve seen.
+It will always be the original ‘Spider-Man’ movie era for me.

-Now, if only they could do a movie where Tobey Maguire’s Spidey, Andrew Garfield’s Spidey and Tom Holland’s Spidey met each other!
+Now, if only they could do a film where Tobey Maguire’s Spidey, Andrew Garfield’s Spidey and Tom Holland’s Spidey met each other!
 I would like to see that happen!
 It’d be amazing!
-I’m actually considering writing a ‘Doctor Who Meets Spider-Man’ story someday, but I’ll have to work on that one. 🙂
+I’m actually considering writing a ‘Doctor Who Meets Spider-Man’ story someday.
+I’ll have to work on that one. 🙂

 There’s also a post-credits scene where Nick Fury and Maria Hill are revealed to be the two Skrulls, Ben Mendelsohn as Talos and Sharon Blynn as Soren, from the ‘Captain Marvel’ film.
-The real Nick Fury is on holiday and is commanding a Skull spaceship.
-I wonder what’s going on with that there.
-Hmm!
+The real Nick Fury is on holiday and commanding a Skull spaceship.
+I wonder what’s happening with that.
+Hmm! 😐

 ‘Spider-Man: Far From Home’ rating – 4/10